Am I eligible to vote?

 Can I vote if I am working or travelling abroad?

 Yes!
 You can do so by using a special ballot, for which you can apply as soon as the election is called.
 Apply early!
 Your ballot needs enough time to travel to you and back to Ottawa before 6pm on election day.
 You can find more information on voting while working or travelling abroad here.

 How do I vote in my home riding if I live in a different city for school?

 There are two ways to vote for a candidate in your home riding if you go to school in another city.
-You can visit your on-campus Elections Canada office if you have one (sign up to get updated on locations), or you can vote by special ballot.
+You can go to your on-campus polling station from Oct.
+5 to 9 if you have one (click here for the full list), or you can vote by special ballot.
 Either way, apply early to give your ballot enough time to get to Ottawa!